How To: Clean and prepare perfect off road air filters

 Make sure you oil the filter thoroughly with a quality foam filter oil.
 There are different methods but whichever one you use, make sure the oil is evenly spread to every corner (usually filter oil is a strong colour so you can see where patches are lighter and darker).

 A more DIY or hobby approach (and a good back of the van method) is to apply the oil onto the filter inside a bag and give it a good squeezing workout – all inside the bag to contain the sticky mess.
-Hang the filter again after so the filter oil coagulates.
+Hang the filter again afterwards so the filter oil coagulates.

 Create a seal